 This diagram gives a general overview of the process involved with testing and analyzing the various models.
 The data provided by Principal will be imported, processed, and used to train the models.
-Model performance will then be tested and analyzed.
+Model performance will then be tested and analysed. used to train the models.
+Model performance will then be tested and analysed.
 Each of these steps will need to be consistently followed to allow for proper tuning of the models.
 The full testing and analysis details can be found in sections 3.3 and 3.4 in the accompanying design document.